Medicare Enrollment Periods

-- Initial Enrollment Period - When you are first eligible for Medicare, you have a 7-month period to sign up.
-This 7-month period that begins 3 months before your 65th birthday, including the month you turn 65, and ends 3 months after you turn 65.
+- Initial Enrollment Period — When you are first eligible for Medicare, you have a seven-month period to sign up.
+This seven-month period begins three months before your 65th birthday, includes the month you turn 65, and ends three months after you turn 65.

-- Special Enrollment Period — If you or your spouse (or family member if you are disabled) is currently working and you are covered by a group health plan through an employer or union, you will have a Special Enrollment Period when your group coverage ends.
-There is also a Special Enrollment Period for International Volunteers if you are serving as a volunteer in a foreign country.
+- Special Enrollment Period — If you or your spouse (or family member if you are disabled) is currently working and you are covered by a health insurance through an employer or union, you will have a Special Enrollment Period when your coverage ends.
+There is also a Special Enrollment Period for international volunteers if you are serving as a volunteer in a foreign country.

-Medicare is effective the first day of the month you turn 65.
-For example, if your 65th birthday is October 20, 2013, your Medicare effective date would be October 1, 2013.
+For example: If your 65th birthday is October 20, 2014 and you automatically qualify for Medicare, your Medicare effective date would be October 1, 2014.
 If your birthday is on the first day of the month, Medicare Part A and Part B will be effective on the first day of the prior month.
-For example, if your 65th birthday is October 1, 2013, your Medicare effective date would be September 1, 2013.
+So then, if your 65th birthday is October 1, 2014, your Medicare effective date would be September 1, 2014.

-If you are under age 65 and disabled, you automatically get Part A after you get disability benefits from Social Security or certain benefits from the RRB for more than 24 months.
-You will get your Medicare card in the mail 3 months before your 65th birthday or your 25th month of disability.
+If you are under age 65 and receiving Social Security or Railroad Retirement Board disability benefits, you automatically get Part A and Part B after you get disability benefits from Social Security or certain benefits from the RRB for more than 24 months.
+You will get your Medicare card in the mail three months before your 65th birthday or your 25th month of disability.

-If you have ALS (Amyotrophic Lateral Sclerosis, also called Lou Gehrig's disease), you automatically get Part A the month your disability benefits begin.
+If you have ALS (amyotrophic lateral sclerosis, also called Lou Gehrig’s disease), you automatically get Part A and Part B the month your disability benefits begin.

-The Annual Election Period (AEP), which is when you can change you Medicare health or prescription drug coverage, is October 15 through December 7.
+The Annual Election Period, which is when you can change your Medicare health or prescription drug coverage, is October 15 through December 7.
 You coverage will begin January 1 of the following year, as long as the plan gets your enrollment request by December 7.
 In most cases, you must stay enrolled for the calendar year.